Guilded-NET/Guilded-NET.github.io/docs/developBot.md

 # Getting Started: Developing the bot

-> It is recommend to learn the basics of C# before making a bot based on Guilded.NET.
-{: .note}

 ## Installing Guilded.NET

 First of all, create a new project.
 Guilded.NET works with any template.